techtaley/befound-mern-stack/README.md

 Task #1
 Create schemas and models for banner images, services, and main website content.
 Use HTTP Web services to perform CRUD operation that create REST API enpoint.

+Task #2
+Welcome page and authentication login screen.

+Task #3
+Dashboard with menus to edit each section - Banner, Services, Team, and Main.
+Collapse each section and cick to reveal.
+View of the website in the right panel.

+Task #4
+Blog posts with comments

+Task #4
+Gallery section

 #CICD
 Viewable here on Github.